Soul Serenade – The Soul Bros (Coxsone Dodd production)

 Numbers 60-51 start and end with a Coxsone production.
 Treasure Isle may have held the sway over Studio One in the rocksteady era but there were still any number of superb tunes coming out of Brentford Road.
 River Jordan by the Basses would have proabably been a great record where ever it was produced due to the beautifully spiritual harmonies but the rhythm is strong and the intro puts the icing on the cake in true Studio One fashion.

-River Jordan came out in 1967, originally on Studio One in Jamaica and Coxsone in the UK, the illustrated label is a later press.
+River Jordan came out in 1967, originally on Studio One in Jamaica and Coxsone in the UK.
 It is currently available on the Heartbeat CD, Mojo Rocksteady (CDHB 134).